Mimecast Transfer Impact Assessment

 How would Mimecast respond to government requests to access personal data of our customers?

 It is often the case that Mimecast either does not have or is not the appropriate source for the data requested.
-Mimecast offers a cloud-based subscription service for email management.
+Mimecast offers an AI-powered, API-enabled connected Human Risk Management Platform.
 We do not host our customers’ email servers.

 We carefully review any government requests we receive to ensure they satisfy applicable law and we respond in accordance with our General Terms and Conditions.
 Where allowed by law, Mimecast will provide reasonable prior written notice to the customer to permit customer to seek a protective order and will provide reasonable assistance to customers wishing to challenge the validity of the order (at the customer’s expense).
 Mimecast will disclose only that data that is reasonably necessary to meet the applicable legal order or requirement.